-Heavenly Father, we do well always and everywhere to give you thanks because through Christ you have delivered us from the old order of fear and pride and sin into the glorious liberty of the people of God.And so, with all the choirs of angels in heaven we proclaim the glory of your goodness and join in their unending hymn of praise:
+Heavenly Father, we do well always and everywhere to give you thanks because at his last supper, as Jesus sat at table with his apostles, he gave us this memorial of his passion to bring us its saving power until the end of the age.

+In this sacrament you feed your people and strengthen us in holiness, so that the family of humankind may come to walk in the light of faith and hope, and live in the communion of love.

+Therefore we join our voices

+with the whole company of heaven to sing:

-All Holy, holy, holy Lord, God of power and might, heaven and earth are full of your glory.
+All Holy, holy, holy Lord,

+God of power and might,

+heaven and earth are full of your glory.

 Hosanna in the highest.

 Blessed is he who comes in the name of the Lord.

 Hosanna in the highest.